 Your body reacts by producing cortisol and adrenaline.
 You may not even realize how much energy you have until you start working.
 In addition, you may feel exhausted and need to take naps during the day.

-But, Why Do People Shut Down As A Self Defense Mechanism?
+But, Why Do People Emotionally Shut Down As A Self Defense Mechanism?

 People who shut down when they’re upset don’t feel like they have any choice but to shut down.
 They feel helpless because they cannot control their feelings.